Evaluation of the doctoral education

 How the results are used

-Once a year, a report is presented for the Board of Doctoral Education with the accumulated responses from the last year.
-This is important information for the Board as it is almost the only way to get a full picture of the situation of the doctoral students at KI.
+Once a year, a report is presented for the Committee of Doctoral Education with the accumulated responses from the last year.
+This is important information for the Committee as it is almost the only way to get a full picture of the situation of the doctoral students at KI.
 When there are enough answers to ensure anonymity the accumulated results are divided into the different departments, usually every fifth year, to give the department a chance to revalue their quality work.

-The Board of Doctoral Education uses the results of the exit poll to identify areas that need working on.
+The Committee of Doctoral Education uses the results of the exit poll to identify areas that need working on.
 Since 2008 when the concept was launched, it has taken a number of steps to improve student welfare and the quality of doctoral education.

 Questions in Exit poll